Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Note that the class is not required to be a data class.

 The following requirements apply here:
+- Only non-`abstract` classes are supported
+  - `@Parcelize` can't annotate an interface
+  - `sealed` and `enum` classes may be supported
+  - `object` are forbidden for now
+    - Objects can also be supported.
+We can serialize just the qualified name because we can't make the new instance of `object` anyway
 - The class annotated with `@Parcelize` must implement `Parcelable` (directly or through a chain of supertypes)
   - Otherwise it's a compiler error
 - All parameters of the primary constructor must be properties, otherwise they can not be (de)serialized